Hypokras/python-course/responses/03-readfile.md

 Here we are opening the `quotes.txt` file, reading all the lines into a new _variable_ called `quotes`, then closing the file (defined by the variable `f`).
 Finally, we print out the quotes.

-You can run this code using `python get-quote.py` and we'll get a dump of _all_ the quotes in the quotes file.
+You can run this code and we'll get a dump of _all_ the quotes in the quotes file.
 That's because Python stored them all in an _array_, which is a single variable that holds a list of values.

 ## Print the first element of an array